 H.B.
-No. 4098 amends Section 351.152 of the Texas Tax Code to expand the authority of certain municipalities to utilize specific tax revenues for hotel and convention center projects.
-The bill introduces new criteria for eligibility, including a new category for municipalities that are located in a county with a population of 600,000 or more adjacent to the county containing the State Capitol, and have a population between 16,000 and 27,000.
-Additionally, it removes a previous eligibility criterion related to municipalities that are the county seat of a county with a population of 60,000 or less bordering the Rio Grande, which also had a military fort listed in the National Register of Historic Places.
+No. 4098 amends Section 351.152 of the Texas Tax Code to expand the list of municipalities eligible to use certain tax revenues for hotel and convention center projects.
+The bill introduces new criteria for eligibility, specifically adding a new category for municipalities that are located in a county with a population of 600,000 or more adjacent to the county containing the State Capitol, and have a population between 16,000 and 27,000.
+Additionally, it removes a previous eligibility criterion related to municipalities that are the county seat of a county with a population of 60,000 or less bordering the Rio Grande, which included a United States military fort listed in the National Register of Historic Places.

 Statutes affected: